rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             p.is_obfuscated = ‹target› ≫ bool (0 or 1)

         Returns true if the header messages sent to the peer are obfuscated.
 If the connection is fully encrypted, this is true automatically.
-Be aware that if, this means the data is still being sent over plain-text.
+Be aware that this means the data is still being sent unencrypted.

     p.is_preferred
     p.is_unwanted